On the Dualizability of Fusion 2-Categories: Separability and Full Dualizability

 It was proven in theorem 4.1.6 of \cite{D9} that every fusion 2-category is Morita equivalent to the 2-Deligne tensor product of a strongly fusion 2-category and an invertible fusion 2-category.
-On one hand, invertible fusion 2-categories are precisely the invertible objects of $\mathbf{F2C}$, that is the corresponding field theories are \textit{invertible}.\footnote{Physically speaking, these theories may be thought of as SPTs.} It is known that every invertible fusion 2-category is of the form $\mathbf{Mod}(\mathcal{B})$ with $\mathcal{B}$ a non-degenerate braided fusion 1-category by lemma 4.1.3 of \cite{D9}.
+On one hand, invertible fusion 2-categories are precisely the invertible objects of $\mathbf{F2C}$, that is the corresponding field theories are \textit{invertible}.
+It is known that every invertible fusion 2-category is of the form $\mathbf{Mod}(\mathcal{B})$ with $\mathcal{B}$ a non-degenerate braided fusion 1-category by lemma 4.1.3 of \cite{D9}.
 Further, it was shown in examples 5.3.8 and 5.4.6 of \cite{D8} that the notion of Morita equivalence between such fusion 2-categories corresponds precisely to the notion of Witt equivalence between non-degenerate braided fusion 1-categories introduced in \cite{DMNO}.
 The corresponding equivalence classes are classified by the so-called Witt group $\mathcal{W}itt$ of non-degenerate braided fusion 1-categories, whose structure is completely known \cite{DMNO, DNO, NRWZ, JFR}.
 On the other hand, the classification of bosonic strongly fusion 2-category was given in \cite{JFY}:\ They are all of the form $\mathbf{2Vect}^{\pi}(G)$ for a finite group $G$ a 4-cocycle $\pi$ for $G$ with coefficients in $\mathds{k}^{\times}$.
-The corresponding topological field theories are (framed versions of) Dijgraaf-Witten theories.
-Finally, we will see below in proposition \ref{prop:classificationFSF2Cs} that fermionic strongly fusion 2-categories are classified by a finite group $G$, together with group-theoretic data.
-We refer to the topological field theories associated to a strongly fusion 2-categories as \textit{generalized Dijkgraaf-Witten theories}.
+The corresponding topological field theories are (framed versions of) Dijkgraaf-Witten theories.
+Finally, it will be shown in \cite{D11} that fermionic strongly fusion 2-categories are classified by a finite group $G$, together with homotopy-theoretic data.
+We refer to the topological field theories associated to strongly fusion 2-categories as \textit{generalized Dijkgraaf-Witten theories}.

 \begin{Corollary} Every indecomposable 4-dimensional 4-framed fully extended topological field theory $\mathcal{F}:\mathsf{Bord}^{fr}_4\rightarrow\mathbf{F2C}$ is the product of an invertible topologcial field theory and a generalized Dijkgraaf-Witten theory. \end{Corollary}